-I completed my previous masters studies in urban planning and international affairs at Columbia University’s Graduate School of Architecture, Planning and Preservation (GSAPP) and the School of International Affairs (SIPA).
-My doctoral research is an activist project with Spread-Out Initiative NGO, situated in their neighborhood of Nima in Accra, Ghana.
-Together we built a collaborative approach grounded in architectural and arts-based methods, and we examined young people’s spatial experiences and practices of claiming place in community spaces, and we work with 17 of SOI’s students (aged 10-17 years).
-Our work points toward embodied experiences of space, and the ways in which young people employ creative modes of making space for play and leisure, supporting alternative meanings for their neighborhood and the city.
+My PhD research (titled: “Children’s community space experiences in Nima: Tracing racializing assemblages of the human“) was a collaborative activist project with Spread-Out Initiative NGO, situated in their neighborhood of Nima in Accra, Ghana.
+We built a collaborative approach grounded in architectural and arts-based methods, examined young people’s embodied spatial experiences in community spaces, and our work pointed to embodied experiences of space, and the ways that children employ creative and mundane modes of making space for play and leisure, supporting alternative meanings for their neighborhood and the city.